arwahdevops/xylium-core/Docs/Routing.md

 	// HEAD request
 	app.HEAD("/status", func(c *xylium.Context) error {
 		// Typically, set headers and no body for HEAD requests.
-		// Xylium handles not sending a body if Content-Length is 0 or not set. c.SetHeader("X-App-Status", "healthy")
+		// Xylium handles not sending a body if Content-Length is 0 or not set,
+		// or if a "no content" status is used. c.SetHeader("X-App-Status", "healthy")
 		return c.NoContent(http.StatusOK) // Or c.Status(http.StatusOK).String("")
 	})

 	// OPTIONS request
 	app.OPTIONS("/resource", func(c *xylium.Context) error {
-		c.SetHeader("Allow", "GET, POST, OPTIONS")
+		c.SetHeader("Allow", "GET, POST, OPTIONS") // Example: Indicate allowed methods return c.NoContent(http.StatusNoContent)
-		return c.NoContent(http.StatusNoContent)
 	})